Difference Between Gyrus and Sulcus

 What is Gyrus?

 The gyrus is a ridge in the cerebral cortex.
-It is generally surrounded by one or more sulci (depressions or furrows).
+It is surrounded by one or more sulci (depressions or furrows).

 But probably also represented re-organizations created from previously damaged tissue.
 Too much damage was done after wounding with blunt weapons.